Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Polar, Suunto, Wahoo

 I don’t think we will ever see a Coros Solar watch.
 Instead, like Garmin, the best we will see is a MIP version of Vertix 3 remaining alongside Vertix 3 AMOLED.
 Still, the rest of the range will eventually move to AMOLED, with an outside possibility that Coros could skip a generation of tech and go straight to micro LED screens.

 The new Coros DURA bike computer adds a solar boost to market-leading battery life.
-It’s not the prettiest bike computer, but it will be one of the easiest to operate, thanks to a large digital Crown on the side.
+It’s not the prettiest bike computer, but it is one of the easiest to operate, thanks to a large digital Crown on the side.
 It appears to have the same depth of features found on watches—no more, no less.
 (It’s a big watch with a solar panel in a rectangular case.)

 Polar